dml-cth/deep-machine-learning/instructions/02a_azure_cloud_instructions.md

 # Instructions for setting up Azure

+_Due to component shortages, there is limited access to GPUs from both Google Cloud and Azure._
+_We are in contact with respective service for how to deal with it._
+_You will not be needing cloud resources until HA1 which is still some weeks away._
+_We advise you to hold off on setting this up, until we are ready._

 For assignments HA1, HA2, and your final project, you will need a GPU-enabled machine.
 This guide will show you how to set up and connect to an Azure cloud machine with GPU, referred to as a virtual machine.

 You will always be interacting with your virtual machine in Azure's servers via a terminal, or terminal emulator.
 Hence, it's important to know [a few commands](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands) to be able to perform simple tasks (like changing directories, copying files, moving files, etc).

 ## 1. Registering for Azure Students

-- Navigate to https://azure.microsoft.com/en-us/free/students/ and click the green _Activate now_ button.
+- Navigate to https://azure.microsoft.com/en-us/free/students/ and click the green _Start free_ button.
 - Create a Microsoft account and follow the steps for activating your free credits.
 Use your institutional e-mail (@net.chalmers.se, @student.chalmers.se, @chalmers.se or @student.gu.se) for the registration.
 - Once everything is approved you'll get an e-mail confirmation.
 Now you're ready to follow the next steps in this guide.